hsus/changeforanimals/_campaigns/resolving-wildlife-conflicts.md

 title: Resolving Wildlife Conflicts
 description: |
   Wild animals have suffered too much, for too long, because of outdated, destructive and lethal “solutions” to human-wildlife conflicts.
 We need humane, science-based approaches to co-existing with our wild neighbors.
-We’re on the forefront of this research, carrying out innovative deer immunocontraception research projects in partnership with leading veterinary medicine schools.
+We’re on the forefront of this research, carrying out innovative immunocontraception research projects in partnership with leading veterinary medicine schools.

 header:
   - background: /assets/images/headers/header-wildlife1.jpg